Robert Furniss Roe, CEO, Samson & Surrey

 Robert Furniss Roe 16:00

 Well, I mean, I think we've obviously had to adapt.
 I mean, the great tragedy is what's happened to our friends in what we call the on premise, which is the bar and restaurant industry, thousands upon thousands of people have been forced to close, hundreds of thousands of people literally, in hospitality have found themselves out of work.
 That's been a very traumatic time, for a group of people that are generally high energy fun engaging, and that, you know, we have personal friendships and relationships with as well as professional relationships.
 And we are as a company trying to do our bit to help support them by raising funds, in particular for some of the charities that are supporting people that are most needy, and that in that space being hit very hard, and you know, it's a very uncertain environment for them.
 Still, to some extent, the the on premise being a little bit of the sort of easy target.
 And it's not to say that some sensible measures didn't need to be taken, but the on premise or the brunt of a lot of this but all the closures. the reverse The metal is that people are still drinking spirits, not really more than they did pre pandemic pandemic.
 But were they forcing them to shift it.
 So if you can't go out to a bar and restaurant, you like good spirits, you are buying them from stores or you're buying them online and the volume is going through that side of the business has increased.
 And so our reaction to that has been, apart from staying connected with our friends and the on premise.
 We've also made sure that we have a better as good as possible distribution in the off premise, particularly in the new emerging ecommerce segment, which is still relatively modest, as an overall present.
 And growing faster than three quarters to be visible there.
 We've shifted to digital like everyone, so everything that we were doing face to face, with our distributors with our retail customers, we're now doing online.
 We have a tremendous team that's producing content and it's also training, giving seminars, doing virtual tastings with people saw a huge amount of focus on on operating in the online space.
 Like a lot of business.
 As in the pandemic, and we continue to innovate and to bring out new and exciting products as well.
 So I'd say overall in the business, we haven't really stopped if anything, we've kind of accelerated through the pandemic. we're actually very pleased with with the performance, although we're very much looking forward to return to normality, particularly for our brethren in the on premise and the bar and restaurant industry when they can get back to work and get back to entertaining people.
 I think that will be a collective sigh of relief.
 I'm sure it will come back.
 I think human beings human behavior hasn't fundamentally changed. the boundaries, the human psyche hasn't changed, our behavior has changed because of the pandemic.
-But I believe that when this is over, and at sompoint it obviously logically will be over.
+But I believe that when this is over, and at some point it obviously logically will be over.
 I think people will go back to celebrating moments in person.
 They will go back to the on premise, they will go back to that storytelling around the bar we were talking about when they do it make shift So what was the I think one of the things too be fascinating to see it's how the workplace evolves and how many companies go back to having full on staffing in a city center.
 How many companies go to sort of a partial work flow there how many move out to the suburbs, I think there's going to be some rearranging of the of the pieces in terms of the physical size of workplaces and, and how we engage with work.
 But overall, we feel that nothing fundamentally has changed in the psyche.
 And so once this is over, fixed, we'll go back to fairly close to where they were before.
 With the addition that you know, ecommerce and convenience of having it delivered to your home will be a more important factor on an industry than it was before.
 And in our case, we've managed to sustain and grow people's awareness of our brands during the pandemic so we feel confident about the future.

 19:48